The gravity of the matter means nothing to those at peace.

 If you’re feeling stuck doing small things that you don’t like, take a moment and write down your long-term goals.
 Is what you’re doing today in line with moving you toward those goals?
 If so, think about how what you’re doing (even if it’s challenging) is going to pay off down the road.
 Reframing your day this way will help you feel in control of the situation and remembering why you’re doing what it is you’re doing.
 This will boost your energy and make you happier.

-I use my Goal Setting Action Plan to create my long-term goals.
+I use Dream Year to create my long-term goals.
 This keeps me focusing on what I want most in life and how I can create my dream life.
 If you haven’t set your own long-term goals yet, download the guide and get started.
 Once you know what fulfills you and makes you happy, you’ll be able to focus on these things and increase your happiness while you’re pursuing those goals just by knowing you have them.

 8. Commit to practicing happiness with a good attitude